PyCQA/docformatter/README.rst

       --pre-summary-newline
                             add a newline before the summary of a multi-line docstring
+      --make-summary-multi-line
+                            add a newline before and after the summary of a one- line docstring
       --force-wrap          force descriptions to be wrapped even if it may result in a mess
       --range line line     apply docformatter to docstrings between these lines;